Donald Trump Declares Victory Against ISIS In Syria, Prepares To Withdraw Troops

-On Wednesday morning, Donald Trump announced via Twitter that the United States has triumphed over Isis in Syria.
-According to The Hill, this update comes after outlets like The Washington Post and The Wall Street Journal separately reported that Trump is getting ready to pull over 2,000 US soldiers from Syria.
+On Wednesday morning, Donald Trump announced via Twitter that the United States has triumphed over ISIS in Syria.
+According to the Hill, this update comes after outlets like the Washington Post and the Wall Street Journal separately reported that Trump is getting ready to pull over 2,000 U.S. soldiers from Syria.

-This move should come as no surprise, as Trump has long indicated his intention to get the United States out of Syria.
-Reports indicate that the withdrawal is already underway in Syria, and will progress rapidly.
+This move should come as no surprise as Trump has long indicated his intention to get the United States out of Syria.
+Reports indicate that the withdrawal is already underway in Syria and will progress rapidly.

 The United States will still have troops in Syria after the withdrawal, but their numbers and capabilities will be severely diminished.
 However, ground troops will be removed from the country as soon as is feasibly possible.